nicotine-plus/nicotine-plus/doc/DEVELOPING.md

 attempts to provide well-designed, well-integrated features that work out of the box.

 The same principle applies when writing code.
-Try to simplify code as much as possible.
-Avoid overengineering.
+Spend some additional time refining your code after it works, and try to avoid needless complexity and overengineering.
 We want to write code that is maintainable and readable by humans.

 ## Performance